| Group | 16 | Melting point | 220.8 oC, 429.44 oF, 493.95 K |

 Natural abundance

-Most of the world’s selenium is obtained from the anode muds from electrolytic copper refineries.
-These muds are either roasted with soda or sulfuric acid, or smelted with soda to release the selenium.
 Selenium is found in a few rare minerals.
+Most of the world’s selenium is obtained from the anode muds produced during the electrolytic refining of copper.
+These muds are either roasted with sodium carbonate or sulfuric acid, or smelted with sodium carbonate to release the selenium.

 Electronegativity (Pauling scale) |